top of page

 Restored Post 31: the Tragedy of Rogers' Kydex "Holsters"

-Updated: Sep 15, 2023
+Updated: Sep 16

 I'm restoring four blog posts about Rogers and Safariland Kydex into a single post.
 They're not gunleather but they are relevant because Rogers single-handedly destroyed demand for large scale production of gunleather -- beginning with his technology's takeover of businessman Neale Perkins' Safariland product line.
 Neale is a businessman not a holster enthusiast so he saw no harm in the switch for purist reasons, any more than Remington did by introducing the Nylon 66 rifle that had a polymer stock (molded of nylon 6/6, in fact) vs a timber one.

-There were many thermoformed plastic holsters before Rogers'; it wasn't the introduction of Kydex that inspired Bill nor even his famed tale of losing his issued S&W from his issued Hank Sloan holster (he just needed to tighten its screw, or add a proper strap and Buchimer did that very thing in the '70s).
-It was his realization that he could use a recent learning for him about vulcanization to bond the leather and plastic layers so that the heating of the laminate not only didn't loosen the glue's bond, it created it.
+There were many thermoformed plastic holsters before Rogers'; it wasn't the introduction of Kydex that inspired Bill nor even his famed tale of losing his issued S&W from his issued Hank Sloan holster (he just needed to tighten its screw, or add a proper strap and Bucheimer did that very thing in the '70s).
+No, it was his realization that he could use a recent learning for him about vulcanization to bond the leather and plastic layers so that the heating of the laminate not only didn't loosen the glue's bond, it created it.

-Read more in my book titled "Holstory -- Gunleather of the Twentieth Century -- the Second Edition" that is available at www.holstory.com and printed for you/shipped to you in USA.
+To read more about it all in my book titled "Holstory -- Gunleather of the Twentieth Century

-164 views0 comments
+193 views0 comments

 Recent Posts